uthanda/JLatex/README.md

 # JLaTeX
 A Java Library that allows interfacing with the LaTeX document preparation system.
+Please note that this library __does not__ handle compilation.
+It only provides an interface for generating LaTeX code.

 ## How To Use